 The Old Town Belton Redevelopment Plan (pursuant to Chapter 353) is an incentive policy that grants real property tax abatement in exchange for substantial property improvements.
-Substantial property improvements include but are not limited to a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.
+Substantial property improvements include but are not limited to driveway and sidewalk work, a new roof, new siding, new windows, etc. Improvements must elevate the appearance and structures of the applicant's property as a whole.

 Approved projects are eligible for 90% real property tax abatement for up to 15 years or the cost of improvements, whichever comes first.
 Each level has a different investment threshold, guidelines and abatement value.
 Real property tax abatement is trigger after the approved project is complete.

-- Property owner submits application for approval of a project and pays the City a filing fee ($250.00 filing fee with the application for investment Level “A” or a filing fee of $750.00 for investment Level “B” and “C”.
+- Property owner submits a completed application for approval and pays the city a filing fee ($250 filing fee for investment Level “A” or $750 filing fee for investment Level “B” and “C”.
 Any projects that are not approved by the City Council will have the filing fee refunded.)
 A completed application includes a detailed list of improvements with associated costs, copy of property deed and supporting documents.

-- City staff reviews application for a determination of whether the proposed project complies with the City’s adopted Old Town Belton Redevelopment Plan and adopted Old Town Belton Redevelopment Plan Policy.
+- City staff reviews application to determine whether the proposed project complies with the city’s adopted Old Town Belton Redevelopment Plan and Old Town Belton Redevelopment Plan Policy.

-- Once property owner completes their project, they then submit all invoices for work performed to City staff for review and certification of costs.
-City staff verifies work was performed and completed in accordance with the approved project and approves certification of costs, city staff can initiate tax abatement.
+- Once the property owner completes their project, receipts and invoices must be submit for work performed to city staff for review and certification of costs.
+Once city staff verifies work was performed and completed in accordance with the approved project and approves certification of costs, city staff can initiate tax abatement.